Key takeaways

 Treasury yields invert as investors weigh risk of recession

-What does an inverted yield curve say about the economy’s prospects for a recession?
+What does a persistently inverted yield curve say about the economy’s prospects for a recession?

 Disclosures